lawrennd/talks/_education/educating-the-atomic-human-educationfest.md

 ---
 title: "Educating the Atomic Human"
+subtitle: Preserving the Human in the Age of AI
 abstract: |
   A vital perspective is missing from the discussions we're having about Artificial Intelligence: what does it mean for our identity?